-6.20 Grievance Redress at Project Level: There shall be a Resettlement and Rehabilitation Committee convened by the General Manager (SEMU), which will comprise the following:
+6.20 Grievance Redress at Project Level: There is a Resettlement and Rehabilitation Committee convened by the General Manager (SEMU), which comprises the following:

 - a.
 Director (Project Planning)

 - b.
 Deputy General Manager-Grievance

 - c.
 Social Specialist

 - d.
 Representative of the MOR